Skip to main content

 Phase I, mediated by a family of enzymes known as Cytochrome P450, chemically transforms toxins into less harmful intermediates.
 Phase II then takes these intermediates and conjugates them, attaching specific molecules to make them water-soluble and ready for excretion through urine or bile.
 This elegant system is the reason we can withstand incidental exposure to a wide range of substances.

 The challenge arises when the toxic load exceeds the liver’s processing capacity.
 The constant influx of EDCs from sources like plastics, pesticides, industrial chemicals, and cosmetics can overwhelm this system.
-When the liver is bombarded, it cannot efficiently filter out both and the body’s own metabolic byproducts, including used hormones.
+When the liver is bombarded, it cannot efficiently filter out both environmental toxins and the body’s own metabolic byproducts, including used hormones.

 These substances can then be recirculated in the bloodstream, prolonging their disruptive effects.
 Over time, the body may resort to storing these toxins in tissues where they will cause less immediate damage, such as fat cells and bone.
 This sequestration is a protective strategy, but it creates a long-term reservoir of disruptive compounds.